twebber03/PolishRecipes/weekly-notes/Mar14Meeting.md

 **Overview: Weekly check in to prepare for FGP4 meeting with TA Ayush Bhardwaj**
 When: March 14th @ 445pm
-Duration: UPDATE ME
+Duration: 2 hours
 Where: Virtual

 Attendance: Angela Lojko, Oli Kosiacki, Thomas Webber
-Late: Name (why)
+Late: N/A
 Missing: N/A

 Recent Progress: Finalized on idea and the specifications for our FGP4 Milestone meeting

-**Meeting Notes: FGP4 Grading Rubric**
+**Meeting Minutes:**
 - Oli has started working on the rough sketch of the applications layout, features, and functions and will push that to the GitHub once finalized
-- Data structures considered B-Trees, Trie, Splay Tree, Priority Queue,
+- Data structures considered B-Trees, Trie, Splay Tree, Priority Queue and discussed the benefits and the implementation of each structure for our program
-- Virtual meeting scheduled on Monday from 3-4pm to finalize minor detail
 - Discussed ideas on what features we want our application to have
 - Oli posed an idea on dish tags (location, ingredients, etc)
+- Discussed the timeline and how we want to progress moving forward
+- Virtual meeting scheduled on Monday from 3-4pm to finalize minor detail

 **<ins>Github revisions and contributions</ins>**
 - All team members have put in nearly the same amount of‬‭ effort‬‭ in contributions since the last FGP‬ check-in.‬